Broad Bean Recipes

-When broad beans (also known as fava beans) are in season in early summer, you may wonder which is the best way to make the most of them.
+When broad beans (also known as fava beans) are in season in early summer, you may be looking for Broad Bean recipes to make the most of them.
 Broad beans can be big and rather tasteless, so it is important to choose the right ones and cook them correctly.
 The small, early season ones are the best.
 When they are young they do not have the hard outer layer in the bean that they develop later in the season and they can be incredibly sweet and juicy – not at all like the ones you may have had for your school dinners in the past!

 Healthy And Tasty Broad Beans